FyroxEngine/Fyrox/examples/wasm/README.md

 ## WebAssembly Example

-Simple example showing how to use rg3d with WebAssembly.
+Simple example showing how to use Fyrox with WebAssembly.

 ### Build instructions